 The Ruger SR9c

 The Ruger models are known for their defects, as well as legitimate safety concerns.
-As soon as you click on their website, you see “Product Safety Warning and Recall Notice” in bold on the main page.
+As soon as you visit their website, you see “Product Safety Warning and Recall Notice” in bold on the main page.
 If that doesn’t shoot up red flags about this manufacturer, you should consider using knives for home defense.
 Another issue with Ruger is their customer service.
 Quite a few people have had issues with timely responses when sending back a gun that was bought from them because of defects.

 The SR9c has had multiple defect issues, the most important one being with the trigger assembly.
 Many SR9c owners have complained that their trigger won’t reset after a few rounds have been fired through it.
 This is a major issue because if you miss with the rounds that do fire, then run into the trigger defect issue, you’re SOL because now you must fix your malfunctioning firearm.